 pain or dissatisfaction.
 This is a spectacular form of self-medication--but

-relief is only temporary, which reinforces the addictive compulsion
+relief is only temporary, which reinforces the addictive cycle of

-to focus attention outside oneself, rather than looking within.
+focusing attention outside oneself, rather than looking more

 was once a child who required love and affection to mirror his intrinsic

-value and self-worth.
+value and lovability.
 Since this was never properly reflected, he

 has ingeniously invented various methods by which to gain